xylium117/pavillion/README.md

 ### Prerequisites 📋

-To run Zerconium, [Python](https://www.python.org/ftp/python/3.12.6/python-3.12.6-amd64.exe) must be downloaded.
+To run Pavillion, [Python](https://www.python.org/ftp/python/3.12.6/python-3.12.6-amd64.exe) must be downloaded.
 An IDE is also suggested if you want to contribute to the code. 🏗️

 ## Contributing 🤝